hirosh7/jenkins_sample/docs/general_setup.rst

 docs auto-build and available for a public audience in the cloud.
 If you decide to do this, you have to have your project repo on Github **public**.

+**Note:** Doc changes need to be merged to the master branch to be picked up by the autobuilding tools.

 Jenkins CI Server
 -----------------
 * `Guided Tour - Getting Started <https://jenkins.io/doc/pipeline/tour/getting-started/>`_